Procedure Guide

 Ablate the lesion(s) with CT and/or US monitoring

-Cryoablation: typically two 10-min cycles of argon freeze and 5-min nitrogen thaw (see chart are end of document)
+Cryoablation: typically two 10-min cycles of argon freeze with passive thaw in between

 RFA/Microwave: cell death within few minutes >50*C or few seconds >60*C, increase power to overcome heat sink with adjacent major vessel with MWA